adzaria/blueprint-go-server/README.md

-# Clean GO architechture 🛡️
+# Clean go architecture 🛡️

 Post-OOP languages are doing great implementing ports and adapters in an hexagonal architecture.
 There are a lot of resources online describing the core principles of hexagonal architecture, and a lot of ressources on how to implement it in Go.
 They are great.
 But because they aim at senior developers, I feel they somehow fail at answering the most basic real-life implementation questions: how the heck do I send emails ?
 Logs ?
 Where do I put my middlewares ?
 How do I make request to other services ?
 How do I implement a queue ?